 class, or dome.

 Tennessee Valley Railroad: Another popular excursion, the Tennessee Valley Railroad offers their North Pole Limited (November and December dates), usually pulled by a live steam locomotive and giving kids the chance to see Santa, listen to story, sing songs, and enjoy refreshments.
-They also offer a special holiday dinner train known as the Christmas Special and now also run the new Summerville Santa Special during late November and into December.
+They also offer a special holiday dinner train known as the Christmas Special Dinner Train during late November and into December.
+Two more events include Nightcaps With St. Nick and Santa's Hiwassee Holiday Train.
 To learn more about these events please visit their website.

 Three Rivers Rambler: Their Christmas Lantern Express is just that, festive holiday trains pulled by a live steam locomotive.
-These trains typically operate every weekend from Thanksgiving until just before Christmas.
+These trains typically operate every weekend from the Friday after Thanksgiving until just before Christmas (December 23rd).
 Please visit their website to learn more.

 Austin Steam Train: The North Pole Flyer is another Christmas train pulled by an authentic steam locomotive and offers a very long 2+ hour train ride while the kids get to see Santa, enjoy cookies/hot chocolate, and receive a small gift.
-It operates from late November through late December
+It operates on select dates from November 17th through December 9th.

-Grapevine Railroad: The railroad's most popular Christmas train is the North Pole Express for the kids run for only a few weekends following Thanksgiving.
-However, they also host Christmas Wine Trains for the adults as well as After Christmas Trains through the end of December.
+Grapevine Railroad: The railroad's most popular Christmas train is the North Pole Express for the kids, which runs from the day after Thanksgiving until December 23rd.
+Sold out for 2018!
+In addition, they host Christmas Wine Trains for the adults on November 29th and December 13th as well as After Christmas Trains from December 26-30.
 Please visit their website to learn more.

 Heber Valley Railroad: The North Pole Express takes kids on a magical ride to see Santa aboard the train.
 During the trip they can listen to choir-performed Christmas songs, play games, enjoy refreshments, and take in the beautiful scenery.
-The train is hosted from late November until Christmas Eve.
+The train is hosted during select dates from late November until December 22nd.

 No events known.

-Chelatchie Prairie Railroad: This tourist line is based in Chelatchie and hosts their Christmas Tree Specials during a few weekends following Thanksgiving.
+Chelatchie Prairie Railroad: This tourist line is based in Chelatchie and hosts their Christmas Tree Specials during a few weekends following Thanksgiving through the first half of December.
 Please visit their website to learn more.

 Lake Whatcom Railway: The Christmas Train takes passengers on about a 1 1/2-hour journey during which time everyone can enjoy on board refreshments, listen to live music, and have a visit from Santa.
 For more information please visit their website.

 Northwest Railway Museum: The Santa Train has been in operation for more than 40 years now offering a 20-minute train ride to the Snoqualmie Depot to see Santa and receive a gift.
 Kids also receive refreshments during the trip.
-The train operates every weekend from after Thanksgiving until just before Christmas.
+The train operates every weekend from after Thanksgiving through December 16th.
+The museum also hosts a Victorian Santa Train on December 14th.
 To learn more please visit their website.

 East Troy Electric Railroad: The East Troy Electric, based in East Troy, hosts excursions in restored trolley and streetcars.
-They offer a number of special excursions throughout the year including Christmas Trains during the holidays from late November through mid-Decenber.
+They offer a number of special excursions throughout the year including Christmas Trains during the holidays from late November (after Thanksgiving) through mid-December.
+They will also take part in a Christmas Parade Train on December 1st.
 To learn more please visit their website.

-Mid-Continent Railway Museum: This museum, located in North Freedom, also offers excursion train rides including the Santa Express during the weekend following Thanksgiving.
+Mid-Continent Railway Museum: This museum, located in North Freedom, also offers excursion train rides including the Santa Express during two weekends following Thanksgiving.
 The historic cars used on this trip are heated with old-fashioned wood stoves during the 7-mile round-trip that lasts about an hour.

-Wisconsin Great Northern Railroad: The Santa Pizza Train is usually offered between late November and late December with a 2 1/2-hour train ride for kids to enjoy pizza while riding with Santa.
+Wisconsin Great Northern Railroad: The Santa Pizza Train is offered this season every weekend from November 17th through December 23rd, featuring a 2 1/2-hour train ride for kids to enjoy pizza while riding with Santa.
 The kids also receive hot cocoa and cookies along with a small gift.